-2. No citizen comments have been received.

-3. Notification was printed, in both English and Spanish, in the Henderson Home News advising of the public comment period and public hearing for this year's Action Plan.
-The public comment period for the draft Action Plan was March 15, 2007 through April 16, 2007, and the public hearing was held on May 1, 2007.
+- 2. One citizen comment was received during the 30 day public comment period and the same citizen spoke at the public hearing.
+The citizen pointed out that none of the Public Service activities recommended for CDBG allocations by the Program Advisory Committee (PAC) were programs for seniors.
+The comment cited that the organizations recommended for funding allocations had been recommended for funding in prior years and the PAC should be recommending new nonprofits to provide different services in the community, especially for seniors.
+The citizen suggested the PAC's recommendations be reconsidered before submitting the Action Plan to HUD. - 3.
+Notification was printed, in both English and Spanish, in the Henderson Home News advising of the public comment period and public hearing for this year's Action Plan.
+The public comment period for the draft Action Plan was February 29, 2008 through March 31, 2008, and the public hearing was held on April 15, 2008.
 A Spanish interpreter was present at the public meeting.
 Agencies that assist the disabled were notified and TDD equipment and support was available upon request.

 The Plan was available to the public at three locations; the City of Henderson Neighborhood Services Division, James I. Gibson Henderson Public Library and Henderson Pittman Branch Library.
-In addition, a copy of the plan was made available to each local agency, neighborhood association, or private citizen who requested the document.
-A Notice also appeared in the Henderson Home News.
+In addition, a copy of the plan was made available through the add in the Henderson Home News to each local agency, neighborhood association, or private citizen who requested the document.